Landscape Architects

 Biography

-Wagner has expertise in a variety of things, from private gardens, city parks and playgrounds to commercial developments.
-Wagner has expressed that her goal is to create environments that are engaging and gratifying to people of all ages.
-She has been the recipient of three Canadian Society of Landscape Architects (CSLA) awards.
-The first she received, along with David Wagner, was for the extension to Central Park in Winnipeg, Manitoba.
-The extension to the park was conceived as a linear and passive park and its design sought to link the many architectural styles seen within the neighborhood.
-A year later, Wagner won First Place in the Memorial Park Design Competition.
-In 2012, Wagner was awarded the Manitoba Planning Excellence Honourable Mention for the Parc Carillon in St Pierre-Jolys, Manitoba.
-The master plan, drawn by Wagner, features a picnic area, baseball and soccer fields, a pavilion for weddings, a frog pond, a campground, and more.
-The park is host to competitions, fairs, and numerous community events.
-Wagner has worked on several other parks, including, but not limited to, Egesz Park, Forsyth Aldgate Park, and Nellie McClung Park.
+Lamb Wagner has been the recipient of three Canadian Society of Landscape Architects (CSLA) awards.
+The first she received, along with David Wagner, was for the extension to Central Park in Winnipeg.
+The extension to the Park was conceived as a linear and passive park and its design sought to link the many architectural styles seen within the neighbourhood.
+The park did not withstand the political winds and has since been redeveloped.
+The Wagners also won First Place in the Memorial Park Design Competition.
+In 2012, Lamb Wagner was awarded the Manitoba Planning Excellence Honorable Mention for the Parc Carillon in St Pierre-Jolys, Manitoba.
+The master plan features a picnic area, baseball and soccer fields, a wedding pavilion, a frog pond, a campground and more.
+The Park is host to competitions, fairs, and numerous community events.

 Projects